xyephy/MacOS-cpuminer-mc-yespower/README.md

-# Build for Whive Cpu-miner for MacOs
+# Whive Cpu-miner for MacOs

+# Build

 ### MacOS
 Run the following commands in your mac terminal: